-In the monitoring year 2018-19

-4 schemes were granted permission of these 2 are operational

-Of earlier schemes 2 remain outstanding, 3 expired and 4 are completed.
+In the monitoring year 2019-20, two schemes were granted permission; of these, one is operational.
+Of earlier schemes, one remains outstanding, none expired and two are completed.
 They have been principally focused on solar/PV systems primarily on roofs, but also at ground level.
+We had a series (six) of retrospective schemes considered either by application of CLEUD for biomass boiler schemes used at farmsteads, this came about after funding would cease if permission for the units could not be demonstrated.

-Wind turbine scheme have not been coming forward.
+Wind turbine schemes have not been coming forward.
+A wide range of domestic RE schemes occur which are not picked up through monitoring planning applications.